 The 2017 Thinking Its Presence Conference will explore the concept of José Esteban Muñoz’ “ephemeral archive.”

 Conference events will take place from 9:00 am to 5:00 pm each of the three days, with keynote evenings from 7:00 pm to 10:00 pm.
 The 9:00-5:00 sessions are only open to registered attendees, and the evening sessions will be open to the public.
-The daytime schedule will be available in the fall, and for information on the evening events, see our calendar.
+The daytime schedule is available at Sched, and for information on the evening events, see our calendar.

 To register for the conference, or for more information, see https://poetry.arizona.edu/TIP2017.